JagjeevanAK/path-filter/README.md

 </details>

-## See also

-- [test-reporter](https://github.com/dorny/test-reporter) - Displays test results from popular testing frameworks directly in GitHub

 ## License

-The scripts and documentation in this project are released under the [MIT License](https://github.com/dorny/paths-filter/blob/master/LICENSE)
+The scripts and documentation in this project are released under the [MIT License](https://github.com/JagjeevanAK/path-filter/blob/main/LICENSE)